top of page

 Looking Ahead to 2026

-• New partnership with Colvin House in Edgewater — a stunning historic home at Sheridan & Thorndale Ave.
+—a stunning historic home at Sheridan & Thorndale Ave.

-• A developing partnership in Hyde Park / Bronzeville — to bring the Salon further south
+• A developing partnership in Hyde Park / Bronzeville—to bring the Salon further south.

-• Ongoing collaboration with The Print Shop Live — our creative home base in Humboldt Park
+• Ongoing collaboration with The Print Shop Live—our creative home base in Humboldt Park.

 We envision a future where our audience reflects the city we love: multiethnic, multigenerational, interdisciplinary, deeply curious, and joyfully engaged.